Star Wars The Clone Wars Season Seven Trailer Breakdown

 The seventh season looks to expand on his criminal Empire, setting the stage for his Solo cameo.
 In the trailer, his repaired lightsaber looks like a combination of his original and a new one (perhaps parts form his brother Savage Opress), which could also explain his double-ended saber in Solo. (which he doesn’t have by the time of Star Wars Rebels).

 The Bad Batch

-A brief shot of some Jedi discussing the fate of the Jedi shows Jedi Master Depa Billaba and what appears to be her young Padawan Caleb Dume.
+The trailer also teases Jedi Master Depa Billaba and what appears to be her young Padawan Caleb Dume.
 Caleb survives Order 66, thanks to his master’s sacrifice, and eventually changes his name to Kanan Jarrus, one of Star Wars Rebels’ main characters.
-According to Dave Filoni, the mind behind both Clone Wars and Rebels, although Kanan/Caleb and Ahsoka didn’t know each other they had met and trained together.
+According to Dave Filoni, the mind behind both Clone Wars and Rebels, although Kanan/Caleb and Ahsoka didn’t know each other, they had met and trained together.
 The full story of Kanan/Caleb’s survival and journey into the early rebellion features in the comic book “Kanan: The Last Padawan”.